-A 35-year-old female asked:
+A 28-year-old female asked:

-what's the difference between scar tissue and keloid? can ultrasound be used to reduce both? are there any other ways to get rid of it? what can i do?
+What's the difference between scar tissue and keloid? can ultrasound be used to reduce both? are there any other ways to get rid of it? what can i do?

 1 doctor answer • 6 doctors weighed in